Gelendzhik Airport

 Gelendzhik Airport (Аэропорт Геленджик) (IATA: GDZ, ICAO: URKG) is an airport in Krasnodar Krai, Russia.
 It serves the resort town of Gelendzhik and the much larger nearby city of Novorossiysk.
 The airport opened to passengers on 5 June 2010.

 History

-In December 2021 the building of a new terminal of the Gelendzhik Airport was finished.
+The building of a new terminal of the Gelendzhik Airport was completed in December 2021.

+On February 24, 2022, following the start of the Russian invasion of Ukraine, all civilian flights to and from the airport were indefinitely suspended.

+Federal Air Transport Agency announced the airport's reopening on July 10, 2025 for regular passenger flights with some restrictions.
+Commercial flights formally resumed on July 18 with the arrival of an Aeroflot passenger flight from Sheremetyevo Airport in Moscow.

 Airlines and destinations

+As of July 2025 Gelendzhik Airport is going to serve following destinations: